josephtasdigital/jotasdigital/README.md

 ## What technologies are used for this project?

-This project is built with:
+This portfolio website is developed with:

 - Vite
 - TypeScript